 One of the points that had attracted Istomin’s attention was the desire to put culture at the forefront of political life.
 Thanks to Abe Fortas and Henry Raymont, Kennedy succeeded in convincing Casals to come to the White House and play.
 This concert had a considerable impact around the world.
 As a symbol of his commitment to equal civil rights, Kennedy invited Grace Bumbry, who was the first black singer to perform at the White House.
 He also welcomed the Sextet of the saxophonist Paul Winter, the first ever jazz concert at the White House, which included as many whites as blacks.
 Another event of great political significance was the recital given by Han Tong-il, a young Korean pianist who had fled from the North to the South, where he had been detected by the American military.
 He was sent to the United States and studied at the Juilliard School with such success that he won the Leventritt Competition.

 This was followed by the privilege of being privately received in the White House apartments.
 Kennedy admitted without fuss that he knew nothing about music, but Istomin readily forgave him.
-What stunned him was Kennedy’s simplicity and availability for listening to all the ideas and suggestions which could be useful to him for the running of the country and the world.
+What amazed him was Kennedy’s forthright simplicity, and his willingness to listen to all the ideas and suggestions which could be useful to him for the running of the country and the world.
 When at some point Istomin dared to suggest that he regularly address Americans directly on the radio without the intermediary of journalists, Kennedy took this suggestion seriously, replying: “You mean like the Roosevelt fireside chats?
 I believe that for this I do not have his charisma.”
 And in fact, Kennedy, fascinated by the power of the image, continued exclusively with his television press conferences.

 In 1971, for the inauguration of the Kennedy Center, Istomin was invited to give the first chamber music concert there with his friends Isaac Stern and Leonard Rose, in the presence of top American personalities, the entire diplomatic corps, and media from around the world.
 The evening began with the reading of a long and moving letter from Casals in tribute to Kennedy.
 It ended with a prolonged standing ovation for the musicians.